-We justify our comparison with the RCM as dynamical downscaling is the most advanced downscaling technique as shown in numerous evaluations (e.g., Ettema et al., 2010; Noël et al., 2015).
-However, one of the limitations of comparing with an RCM is that unlike an ESM, the RCM is laterally forced with reanalysis.
-Also, there are fundamental differences in the physical
+shown in numerous evaluations (e.g., Ettema et al., 2010; Noël et al., 2015).
+However, one of the limitations of comparing with an RCM is that, unlike an ESM, the RCM is laterally forced with reanalysis.
+Also, there are fundamental differences in the physical schemes and simulated climate components between the ESM and RCM compared here.
+Additionally, RACMO2.3 has some well-documented biases, e.g., an underestimation of net longwave radiation, which is compensated for by the sensible heat flux (Ettema et al., 2010; Noël et al., 2015).
+Further, the RACMO2.3 model was forced at its lateral boundaries by the ERA-Interim reanalysis (Dee et al., 2011), which limits the intrinsic or natural climate variability compared to an ESM.
+Therefore, a more systematic comparison could be made by forcing an RCM with the same ESM where the EC method is implemented.

-- 10 schemes and simulated climate components between the ESM and RCM compared here.
-Additionally, RACMO2.3 has some well-documented biases, e.g., an underestimation of net longwave radiation, which is compensated by the sensible heat flux (Ettema et al., 2010; Noël et al., 2015).
-Further, the RACMO2.3 model was forced at its lateral boundaries by ERA-Interim reanalysis (Dee et al., 2011), which limits the "intrinsic" or "natural" climate variability compared to an ESM.
-Therefore, a more systematic comparison could be made by forcing an RCM with the same ESM where the EC method is implemented. - As a result of the combination of EC downscaling and advanced snow physics (Lipscomb et al., 2013), CESM1.0 shows high skill in simulating GrIS climate compared to same-generation global climate models/earth system models (Cullather et al., 2014).
-The ability to realistically represent GrIS SMB in ESMs has been utilized for projections of future SMB change (Vizcaino et al., 2014; Fyke et al., 2014a, b), without an RCM for additional dynamical downscaling.
-Reliable simulation of the GrIS surface climate at ESM resolution enables exploration of the interaction between the high-resolution surface simulation - 20 and other climate components (e.g., atmosphere, ocean, sea-ice).
+As a result of the combination of EC downscaling and advanced snow physics (Lipscomb et al., 2013), CESM1.0 shows high skill in simulating GrIS climate compared to same-generation global climate models and Earth system models (Cullather et al., 2014).
+The ability to realistically represent GrIS SMB in ESMs has been utilized for projections of future SMB change (Vizcaíno et al., 2014; Fyke et al., 2014a, b), without an RCM for additional dynamical downscaling.
+Reliable simulation of the GrIS surface climate at ESM resolution enables exploration of the interaction between the high-resolution surface simulation and other climate components (e.g., atmosphere, ocean, sea ice).